 As an alternative to showing footprints, elevations, and floor plans, a Design Manual may be prepared and submitted as part of the Vesting Map or Planned Residential/Commercial Development application package.
 If this alternative is utilized, the applicant shall be required to identify on the tentative map, or as an exhibit to the tentative map, the building envelope for each lot.
 The building envelope is the buildable portion of the lot excluding all side, front and rear yard requirements and any special easements, uses, or topographic constraints.
-The applicant must insure that there is adequate area outside of the setback requirements for each housing model to be built on each lot, or identify model types that cannot be built on specific lots.
-This includes fireplaces, with the exception of the one-foot that is allowed to encroach into the setback.
-The applicant must identify in the design manual whether or not fireplaces will extend one foot into the setback.
+The applicant must ensure that there is adequate area outside of the setback requirements for each housing model to be built on each lot or identify model types that cannot be built on specific lots.
+This includes fireplaces, except for the one foot that is allowed to encroach into the setback.
+The applicant must identify in the design manual whether fireplaces will extend one foot into the setback.